 - How easy is it to use?
 Can I easily train employees?

 - Are there any user minimums?

 - How easy is it to integrate with other solutions I already use?

 - What is the total cost of the software?
 Are there any setup or additional fees?
-What if I need to add more users?
+What if I need to add more users or integrations?

-Ready to choose a CRM software?
-Here's a breakdown of our complete coverage:
+Ready to choose a CRM solution?
+Here's a breakdown of our full coverage: